codatio/codat-docs/docs/integrations/commerce/paypal/test-paypal.md

 ## Retrieve sample commerce data

-To make sure that commerce data has been pulled successfully into the Codat Portal:
+To make sure that commerce data has been read successfully into the Codat Portal:

 1. Go to the Codat Portal where you've enabled your integration.
 2. In the navigation bar, select **Companies**, and then select the test company that you created.
 3. Select **Commerce API** to see data for all Commerce data types.
 4. If no data is displayed, click **Refresh data**.
-You can also view **Pull history** to check the status of previous data syncs.
+You can also view **Read history** to check the status of previous data syncs.